XRAY (VLESS + REALITY + VISION)

 The best choice will be to install there Ubuntu Server with Raspberry PI Imager.
 Don’t forget to add your ssh key during configuration, and connect Pi to the router via Ethernet.

-The problem is that nowadays it’s pretty easy to sniff the traffic with dpi technologies, detect packets of the popular VPN protocols and block them.
+The problem is that nowadays it’s pretty easy to sniff the traffic with dpi, detect packets of the popular VPN protocols and drop them.

 The general solution is to built a proxy based on protocol like Shadowsocks, which is designed to be hard to detect, bypass firewalls and have traffic encryption.

-VLESS is a lightweight, stateless transport protocol primarily used for secure communication.
-It is part of Xray, a project that extends and enhances the capabilities of V2Ray.
-V2Ray can be compared with Shadowsocks protocol and can be called it’s successor (after the original Shadowsocks has been removed from the internet by the call from the government), rather than higher-level vpn/proxy solutions like Outline.
+That all is the part of Xray, a project that extends and enhances the capabilities of V2Ray.
+V2Ray can be compared with Shadowsocks protocol and can be called it’s successor (after the original Shadowsocks has been removed from the internet), rather than higher-level vpn/proxy solutions like Outline.

 Xray supports VLESS, while V2Ray does not natively include it, making Xray the appropriate choice for this setup.